tjnull/quickskope.com/index.md

 The configuration file will be saved in the same path where you executed the script.

-Here is a link to check out Quick Scope: [https://github.com/tjnull/QuickSkope](https://github.com/tjnull/QuickSkope)
+Here is a link to check out QuickSkope: [https://github.com/tjnull/QuickSkope](https://github.com/tjnull/QuickSkope)

 ## Conclusion